-- Tap the "Let's go" button.
+- Click the Let's go button.

 - Connect to a wired or wireless network.

-From the browser UI, go into "Settings->About Chrome OS" or "Help->About Chrome OS" and confirm the newly installed version.
+From the browser UI, you go to Settings->About ChromeOS or Help->About ChromeOS to confirm the newly installed version.

 - Power off the Chromebook.

-- When your device reboots, you'll get confirmation that OS verification is OFF.
-Press Ctrl+D again to enter Developer Mode.
+When your device reboots, you get a confirmation that says "OS verification is OFF."

-Wait for the device to re-configure itself, which will take several minutes.
+Wait for the device to reconfigure itself, which will take several minutes.
 Initially it may not appear to be doing anything.
 Let the device sit for a minute or two.
-You will hear two loud <BEEP>s early in the process.
-The process is complete when you hear two more loud <BEEP>s.
+You will hear two loud beeps early in the process.
+The process is complete when you hear two more loud beeps.

-- The device should reboot itself when the Developer Mode transition is complete.
-You can now jump to Step #2 in the "Boot from USB" section.
+The device reboots itself when the Developer Mode transition is complete.
+You can now go to the next Boot Chromebook from USB section.

-Boot from USB
+Boot Chromebook from USB

-If pressing this key combination has no effect, try rebooting the Chromebook once more.
+If pressing this key combination has no effect, try rebooting the Chromebook once again.

-chronosas the user with a blank password
+chronosas the user with a blank password.

 sudo crossystem dev_boot_usb=1